Estimating Causal Moderation Effects with Randomized Treatments and Non-Randomized Moderators: Identification and the Parallel Estimation Framework

 \subsection{Alternative Identification Strategies}

-It is also important to note that there is nothing special about selection on observables as the within-subset identification strategy.
-Because of the randomization of the treatment and the symmetry of interaction effects, the data can be split into treatment-level subsets, and the causal effect of the moderator on the outcome within subset can be identified and estimated according to any identification strategy, provided that the relevant variables and additional model features are not affected by the treatment.
+The parallel estimation framework also provides the opportunity to employ alternative within-subset identification strategies in place of selection on observables.
+Because of the randomization of the treatment, the data can be split into treatment-level subsets, and a causal effect of the moderator on the outcome within subset can be identified and estimated according to other identification strategies, provided that the relevant variables and additional identification features are pre-treatment.

-In other words, given Assumptions \ref{assump:sutva} and \ref{assump:exog}, identification of the ATME could be achieved via an alternative strategy if (a) the additional requisite assumptions are met such that the strategy achieves identification of the causal effect of $S$ on $Y$ in both subsets $T_i = 0$ and $T_i = 1$, and (b) the auxiliary variables and features used in the alternative identification strategy are not affected by the treatment.
-For instance, if a regression discontinuity (or encouragement/instrumental variables) design were used as the within-subset identification strategy, it would need to be the case that the forcing variable and threshold (or encouragement/instrument and principal strata) were pre-treatment or not otherwise impacted by the treatment.
-Of course, using such identification strategies would also require viewing the ATME as a local estimand and hence interpreting the corresponding estimate accordingly.
+Specifically, given Assumptions \ref{assump:sutva} and \ref{assump:exog}, identification of the ATME could be achieved via an alternative strategy if (a) the additional requisite assumptions are met such that the strategy achieves identification of the causal effect of $S$ on $Y$ in both subsets $T_i = 0$ and $T_i = 1$, and (b) the auxiliary variables and features used in the alternative identification strategy are pre-treatment.
+If a regression discontinuity (or encouragement/instrumental variables) design were used as the within-subset identification strategy, the forcing variable (or encouragement/instrument and principal strata) would need to be pre-treatment or not otherwise impacted by the treatment.
+Using such identification strategies would also require viewing the ATME as an appropriately local estimand.